miroslavrut/ruby/hangman/README.md

 ### Note:
-- Not really good OOP approach, but as I already procrastinated hard and that wasn't the main focus of the exercise I will leave it in this kinda messy state.
+- Not really good OOP approach, but as I already procrastinated hard and that wasn't the main focus of the exercise I will leave it in this kinda messy state, though it got nice cmd display features :D